Soft-Tissue Injuries After a Car Accident: What They Are, Why They Matter, and How to Handle Them

 -

-Sharp or aching pain in the neck or back
+Localized or radiating pain in the neck or back

 -

-Headaches that start behind the eyes or base of the skull
+Headaches, particularly near the base of the skull

 -